 The UK Government published a new Data Protection Bill in September 2017, paving the way for a new Data Protection Act which will replace the existing DPA 1998.
-This comes as organisations prepare for the EU General Data Protection Regulation (GDPR) which will apply in the UK from 25 May 2018.
+This is especially topical given the introduction of the EU General Data Protection Regulation (GDPR), which came into force in the UK on 25th May 2018.

 - implement the EU General Data Protection Regulation in full and transfer the Regulation into UK law

 - build on provisions in the EU Regulation

 - expand on areas of the GDPR where member states are permitted national discretion

 - apply a “GDPR-like” regime to areas of processing personal data that are not covered by the GDPR (i.e. processing by Law Enforcement Agencies and Intelligence Services)

 The Bill is expected to be highly scrutinised, and is likely to undergo changes as it progresses through Parliament.
 It received its second reading in the House of Lords on 10th October 2017, with Lord Stevenson of Balmacara saying we can expect to see many amendments.
 Concerns were raised that the Bill is unnecessarily complex, and the GDPR text has not been embedded within it.
 Issues have been raised surrounding trying to secure adequacy post-Brexit and securing data flows if the UK leaves the Common Market.
 There are also calls for stricter controls for big tech companies.

 The Government has published a number of factsheets alongside the Bill which include: